Dysbarism: Dissolved gas

-A percentage of the gas we breathe (air) is always dissolved in our blood, like the gas dissolved in a carbonated drink bottle with the lid on.
+Some of the gas breathed is dissolved in the blood supplied to the lungs and transported to the other tissues where, given sufficient time, it will reach equilibrium.
 If a person moves to a higher ambient pressure, then the gas inhaled is at a higher pressure, so more of it dissolves in the blood and diffuses into body tissues (Henry's and Fick's gas laws).
 If they slowly move back to a lower pressure, then the extra gas comes out slowly until they are back to their normal amount of dissolved gas.
 But if they move quickly to a lower ambient pressure, then the gas comes out of our blood and tissues violently, in large bubbles, in the same way that quickly removing the cap from a bottle of soft drink produces far more bubbles than slowly opening the bottle.

 Types of dysbarism

-Different types of illness result from increases in pressure (for example, descent during an underwater dive, descent during a plane flight), versus decreases in pressure (for example, coming up from a caisson, or ascending a mountain).
-Dysbarism comprises several types of illness:
+Dysbarism comprises several types of illness, some caused by increases in ambient pressure, and others by decreases in ambient pressure:

 Decompression sickness (DCS)

-Decompression sickness, also called caisson workers' disease and the bends, is the most well-known complication of scuba diving.
-It occurs as divers ascend, and often from ascending too fast or without doing decompression stops.
-Bubbles are large enough and numerous enough to cause physical injury.
-It is quite possible that all divers have microbubbles in their blood to some extent, but that most of the time these bubbles are so few and so small that they cause no harm.
+Decompression sickness, also called caisson workers' disease and the bends, is the most well-known complication of underwater diving.
+It occurs when divers with enough gas dissolved in the tissues, ascend at a rate which allows the formation and growth of gas bubbles in the tissues which are sufficient to produce symptomatic tissue damage.
+This implies that the ascent is too fast or without doing necessary decompression stops.
+These bubbles are large enough and numerous enough to cause noticeable physical injury.
+It is possible that all divers have microbubbles in their blood to some extent during ascent, but that most of the time these bubbles are so few and so small that they cause no noticeable harm.
 When DCS occurs, bubbles disrupt tissues in the joints, brain, spinal cord, lungs, and other organs.
-Symptoms vary enormously.
-DCS may be as subtle as unusual tiredness after a dive, or an aching elbow, or a mottled skin rash.
-Or, it may present dramatically, with unconsciousness, seizures, paralysis, shortness of breath, or death.
-Paraplegia is not uncommon.
+Symptoms vary enormously depending on the site and extent of injury.
+DCS may be as subtle as unusual tiredness after a dive, or an aching elbow, or a mottled skin rash, or, it may present dramatically, with unconsciousness, seizures, paralysis, shortness of breath, or death.
+Paraplegia is possible.

 Nitrogen narcosis

 Nitrogen narcosis is also called “L’ivresse des grandes profondeurs” or "rapture of the deep".
-Nitrogen comprises 79% of the air, but at surface pressures it has no sedating effect.
+Nitrogen constitutes 78% of dry air, but at surface pressures it has no sedating effect.
 At greater depths, however, nitrogen affects the brain in the same way as nitrous oxide (also known as laughing gas) and other anaesthetic gases.
 The effect is similar to the effects of alcohol, and to some extent there is cross-tolerance.
 Unlike alcohol, the onset and disappearance are near instantaneous.
 A diver may be quite clear-headed at 20 meters, and yet giddy and silly at 30 meters.
-Ascending to 20 meters will almost instantly clear the head.
+Ascending back to 20 meters will almost instantly clear the head with no direct after effects.